zoffixznet/perl6.party/post/Perl-6-Hands-On-Workshop--Weatherapp--Part-3.md

 ## Running The Tests

 To run the tests, we use the `prove` command and pass `perl6` as executable to use.
-Since our module is in `lib/` directory, we should also pass the `-I` command line switch to include that directory in the module search path.
+Since the modules we're writing tend to live in `lib/` directory, we should also pass the `-I` command line switch to include that directory in the module search path.
 We'll also tell it to find test files recursively and be verbose with its output.
 Thus, the full command is:

     prove -e 'perl6 -Ilib' -vr t/